Littleton Cemetery Association

 A history and description of the cemetery is included along with names from inscriptions and office records in a publication by the local Mount Rosa Chapter, NSDAR.
 It gives an account of how the cemetery was gradually neglected until 1921, when A. E. Gray, owner of the Littleton Drug Store, lost his son and resolved to beautify the burying ground.
 He, along with E. F. Burden, Frank Ford, and others, worked to reactivate the Cemetery Association and to create an endowment fund for its upkeep.
 Water for irrigation comes partly from wells and partly from rights in the Nevada Ditch by diversion through the City Ditch.

 The flagpole in the northeast section near Prince Street marks the "Veterans' Circle," where persons who served in America's wars, from the Civil War to World War II, are interred.
+The first monument in the cemetery was erected by Joseph W. Bowles in memory of a daughter.

 Some of Littleton's well-known early citizens rest in this pleasant cemetery which commands a panoramic view of the Rocky Mountains' Front Range.
 They include Richard and Angeline Little; Mrs. Little's parents, John and Mary Harwood; Peter and Maria Magnes; Fred and Elizabeth Bemis; Edwin and Katherine Bemis; Joseph W. and Cynthia Bowles; Julius D. and Inez Hill; Charles G. and Lorena Louthan; Clark Z. and Julia Cozens; Harry and Jessie Nutting; Rupert and Annie Nutting; Dr. Walter and Ada Crysler; Samuel T. and Adelaide Culp; Ebenezer and Eliza Jull; John G. and Louisa Lilley; Fred and Orra Comstock; Edward F. Batschelet; Robert J. and Jessie Spotswood; Oscar and Eudora Hill; Father Francis and Henrietta Byrne; A. J. and Mary Valore; Rev. George and Laura Edmundson; Abraham and Alice Howarth; Dr. Franklin and Elizabeth Crocker; Walter and Mabel Ficklin; and Alfred Packer.